YusefAN/leap-climsim-kaggle-5th/README.md

 @TODO

-### Ensemble Inferencing
+## Ensemble Inferencing

 The best individual model was a Low-Res-High-Res-Mixed model that achieved a public LB score of 0.78553.
 The best Low-Res-Aqua-Mixed model was not too different, with an LB public score of 0.78457.

 The optimal weighting for the final ensemble was determined experimentally building on the intuition that the Low-Res-High-Res-Mixed model performed slightly better, and therefore received slightly larger weights.
 Predictions from models and ensembles from various stages of development were included in the final ensemble.
-Prior to submitting the final ensemble, an additional postprocessing step was applied to variables q0001, q0002, and q0003 whereby the maximum between the pretdicted ptend value and -state/1200 is chosen.
-The scripts used for performing the final inferencing/ensembling can be found [here](https://www.kaggle.com/code/ajobseeker/final/notebook), leading to a public LB score of 0.79071.
+Prior to submitting the final ensemble, an additional postprocessing step was applied to variables q0001, q0002, and q0003 whereby the maximum between the predicted ptend value and -state/1200 is chosen.
+The final ensemble had a public LB score of 0.79071.